Implementation Advisory Group (IAG) for the National Strategy for Drugs for Rare Diseases

 About the Implementation Advisory Group (IAG)

-The federal government committed to establish the Implementation Advisory Group as part of the launch of the National Strategy for Drugs for Rare Diseases (the Strategy) on March 22, 2023.
+In October 2023, the federal government established an Implementation Advisory Group as part of the National Strategy for Drugs for Rare Diseases (the Strategy).

 The Implementation Advisory Group is a cross section of the rare disease experience, including patients and clinicians, private drug plans, and the pharmaceutical industry.